Vagus nerve: Cardiac effects

 Parasympathetic innervation of the heart is partially controlled by the vagus nerve and is shared by the thoracic ganglia.
 Vagal and spinal ganglionic nerves mediate the lowering of the heart rate.
 The right vagus branch innervates the sinoatrial node.
 In healthy people, parasympathetic tone from these sources is well-matched to sympathetic tone.
 Hyperstimulation of parasympathetic influence promotes bradyarrhythmias.
 When hyperstimulated, the left vagal branch predisposes the heart to conduction block at the atrioventricular node.

 At this location, neuroscientist Otto Loewi first demonstrated that nerves secrete substances called neurotransmitters, which have effects on receptors in target tissues.
-In his experiment, Loewi electrically stimulated the vagus nerve of a frog heart, which slowed the heart.
+In his experiment, Loewi electrically stimulated the vagus nerve of a frog's heart, which slowed the heart.
 Then he took the fluid from the heart and transferred it to a second frog heart without a vagus nerve.
 The second heart slowed without electrical stimulation.
 Loewi described the substance released by the vagus nerve as vagusstoff, which was later found to be acetylcholine.

 Drugs that inhibit the muscarinic receptors (anticholinergics) such as atropine and scopolamine, are called vagolytic because they inhibit the action of the vagus nerve on the heart, gastrointestinal tract, and other organs.
 Anticholinergic drugs increase heart rate and are used to treat bradycardia.

 Urogenital and hormonal effects

 Excessive activation of the vagal nerve during emotional stress, which is a parasympathetic overcompensation for a strong sympathetic nervous system response associated with stress, can also cause vasovagal syncope due to a sudden drop in cardiac output, causing cerebral hypoperfusion.
 Vasovagal syncope affects young children and women more than other groups.
 It can also lead to temporary loss of bladder control under moments of extreme fear.

-Research has shown that women having had complete spinal cord injury can experience orgasms through the vagus nerve, which can go from the uterus and cervix to the brain.

 Insulin signaling activates the adenosine triphosphate (ATP)-sensitive potassium (KATP) channels in the arcuate nucleus, decreases AgRP release, and through the vagus nerve, leads to decreased glucose production by the liver by decreasing gluconeogenic enzymes: phosphoenolpyruvate carboxykinase, glucose 6-phosphatase.